Yordan Alvarez Player Props: Astros vs. Pirates

 Yordan Alvarez At The Plate

-- Alvarez leads Houston with nine hits, batting .281 this season with four extra-base hits.
+- Alvarez leads Houston with 12 hits and an OBP of .444 this season.

-- He ranks 82nd in batting average, 58th in on base percentage, and 29th in slugging among qualified hitters in MLB action.
+- Among qualifying hitters in MLB, he ranks 25th in batting average, 20th in on-base percentage, and 19th in slugging.

-- In seven of nine games this season, Alvarez has had at least one hit, including one game with multiple hits.
+- Alvarez has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.